nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_fetch.rst

            - suit-directive-fetch:
              - suit-send-record-failure

+      The SUIT procedure attempts to use all fetch sources registered with :c:func:`suit_dfu_fetch_source_register` until one of them fetches the payload.
+      If no sources are able to fetch the payload, the update process ends with an error.

+      The reference SMP fetch source implementation only recognizes URIs that start with ``file://``.

       When the secure domain firmware processes the ``suit-install`` sequence, this sequence of directives instructs the secure domain to search for a payload with a given URI in all cache partitions.
       If no such payload is found, the update process ends with an error.

    #.
 Remove the application binary from the integrated payloads: